gnome-keysign/gnome-keysign/README.rst

 Fedora dependencies
 --------------------

+Eventually an up to date version is in Fedora's `COPR <https://copr.fedorainfracloud.org/coprs/muelli/gnome-keysign/>`_.

+If that does not work or is not recent enough, then you may try an OpenSuSE package as mentioned above or install the dependencies yourself.
 The following has worked at least once for getting the application running, assuming that pip and git are already installed: